theNewDynamic/thenewdynamic.com/content/info/terms-of-service.md

 (a) Notices.
 Any notice, offer or demand given under this Agreement, shall be in writing and delivered, postage prepaid, by certified or registered mail, return receipt requested or by email (with proof of receipt), to the party from whom it is intended at the address set forth above, and shall be deemed given three (3) days after the date it is mailed or upon receipt if emailed.

-(b) Assignment.No party may assign or subcontract its rights or obligations under this Agreement without the prior written consent of the other parties, which consent shall not be unreasonably withheld.
+(b) Assignment.
+No party may assign or subcontract its rights or obligations under this Agreement without the prior written consent of the other parties, which consent shall not be unreasonably withheld.

 (c) Force Majeure.
-No party shall be liable for failure to comply with any of the terms of this Agreement to the extent that such failure was caused by fire, flood, earthquake, storm damage, power-outage, war, insurrection, government restrictions, or other causes beyond that party’s control; provided, however, the non-performing party commences performance within 30 days of the cessation of the event causing non-performance.
+No party shall be liable for failure to comply with any of the terms of this Agreement to the extent that such failure was caused by fire, flood, earthquake, storm damage, power-outage, war, insurrection, pandemic, government restrictions, or other causes beyond that party’s control; provided, however, the non-performing party commences performance within 30 days of the cessation of the event causing non-performance.

 (d) Governing Law; Venue.
 This Agreement shall be governed by, enforced and interpreted and construed in accordance with, the laws of the State of New York, without regard to principles of conflict of laws.
 The parties hereto agree that any legal suit, action, or proceeding arising out of or relating to this Agreement shall be brought exclusively in the Supreme Court of New York, County of New York, or the U.S. District Court for the Southern District of New York, as the case may be.
 The parties hereto hereby accept the jurisdiction and venue of such courts for the purpose of any such action or proceeding.